 Our Credit Agreement requires us to comply with various affirmative, restrictive and financial covenants, including the financial covenants described below.
 Our failure to comply with these covenants would constitute an event of default under the Credit Agreement.
-Additionally, the 2.75 % Convertible Notes and 3.75 % Convertible Notes are governed by the terms and conditions of their respective indentures.
-Our failure to pay principal, interest or other amounts when due or within the relevant grace period on our 2.75 % Convertible Notes, our 3.75 % Convertible Notes or our Credit Agreement would constitute an event of default under the 2.75 % Convertible Notes indenture, the 3.75 % Convertible Note indenture or the Credit Agreement.
+Additionally, the 2.75 % Convertible Notes, 3.25 % Convertible Notes and 3.75 % Convertible Notes are governed by the terms and conditions of their respective indentures.
+Our failure to pay principal, interest or other amounts when due or within the relevant grace period on our 2.75 % Convertible Notes, our 3.25 % Convertible Notes, our 3.75 % Convertible Notes or our Credit Agreement would constitute an event of default under the 2.75 % Convertible Notes indenture, the 3.25 % Convertible Notes indenture, the 3.75 % Convertible Notes indenture or the Credit Agreement.
 A default under our Credit Agreement could result in (i) us no longer being entitled to borrow under such facility; (ii) termination of such facility; (iii) the requirement that any letters of credit under such facility be cash collateralized; (iv) acceleration of amounts owed under the Credit Agreement; and/or (v) foreclosure on any collateral securing the obligations under such facility.
-A default under the 2.75 % Convertible Notes indenture or the 3.75 % Convertible Notes indenture could result in acceleration of the maturity of the notes.
+A default under the 2.75 % Convertible Notes indenture, the 3.25 % Convertible Notes indenture or the 3.75 % Convertible Notes indenture could result in acceleration of the maturity of the notes.